n aerial birds eye view of San Francisco looking straight down at the skyscrapers and streets in the financial district.

 The most significant impact on downtown (and other major cities across the country) involves the long-term question of whether workers will return to physical offices – with ripple effects on other sectors such as retail, activation of public space, and transportation patterns.
 The Planning Department will engage in a coordinated effort across city departments to assess and address these dynamics.

-On February 2023, Mayor Breed released the Roadmap to Downtown San Francisco’s Future.
-The Roadmap outlines nine strategies for Downtown:
+On February 2023, Mayor Breed released the Roadmap to San Francisco’s Future.
+The Roadmap outlines nine strategies:

 1. Ensure Downtown is clean, safe, and inviting